dimag0g/nios_duino/README.md

 NIOSDuino is an adaptation of Arduino libraries which can run on a system built with QSys tool (formely SoPC Builder) from Quartus Prime.
-This enables Arduino code to be reused on Altera FPGA development boards and use Arduino-compatible 3.3V hardware modules (or shields) with these boards.
+This enables Arduino code to be reused on Altera FPGA development boards and use Arduino-compatible hardware modules (or shields) with these boards.
-Currently, Arduino modules with UART, SPI and plain diginal IO are supported.
-I2C and PWM support are planned.
-Analog channels are only possible with boards which have ADC, and their support is not planned as of yet.
+Currently, Arduino modules with UART, I2C SPI and plain diginal IO are supported.
+PWM support (aka `AnalogWrite()`) might be implemented in the near future.
+Analog channels (aka `AnalogRead()`) would require boards which have ADC, and their support is not planned as of yet.

 Getting started
 ---------------

-Here's a quickstart guide which should get you started if you have an FPGA board with SDRAM memory.
+Here's a quickstart guide which should get you started if you have an FPGA board with SDRAM memory and EPCS flash.
 If you're planning to purchase a dev board, consider reading the Hardware section below.

 1. Install Quartus Prime with support package for your FPGA.
 I used version 17.0 with a Cyclone IV IC (specifically, EP4CE10).